How to Make a Will in New York

 • you must declare to your witnesses that the document you are signing or acknowledging is your will, and

 • your witnesses must sign your will in front of you.
-N.Y.
-Estates, Powers & Trusts Law § 3-2.1.

 Do I Need to Have My Will Notarized?

-However, New York allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
+However, New York allows you to make your will "self-proving," and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.

 To make your will self-proving, you and your witnesses will go to the notary and sign an affidavit that states who you are and that each of you knew you were signing the will.
+(N.Y.
+Surr.
+Ct.
+Proc.
+Act § 1406 (2025).)

 Yes.
 In New York, you can use your will to name an executor who will ensure that the provisions in your will are carried out after your death.
-Nolo's Quicken WillMaker produces a letter to your executor that generally explains what the job requires.
-If you don't name an executor, the probate court will appoint someone to take on the job of winding up your estate.
+Nolo's Quicken WillMaker & Trust produces a letter to your executor that generally explains what the job requires.
+If you don't name an executor, the surrogate's court will appoint someone to take on the job of winding up your estate.

-Can I Revoke or Change My Will?
+Can I Revoke or Change My Will in New York?

 In New York, you may revoke or change your will at any time.
 You can revoke your will by: